Chadtech/ChadTech-v0/README.md

 * L key in slanty font presents 'K'
 * Starts to develop lag after only 5 or so pages (800x800, linegap of 4)
-* Slanty mode leaves an necessary 'S' when activated.
+* Slanty mode leaves an 'S' when activated or deactivated

 Feature ideas: